vertica/spark-connector/README.md

 - On load operations, on native arrays are supported for now.

 ### Set
-JDBC does not define a data type like [Vertica SET](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/SET.htm), thus it is represented as an array in Spark with its metadata containing `is_vertica_set:true`:
+JDBC does not define a data type similar to [Vertica SET](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/SET.htm).
+Thus, it is represented as an array in Spark with its metadata containing `is_vertica_set = true`:
 - On load operations, arrays column's metadata will contains the above value if it is a set in Vertica.
-- On save operations, data will be written into Vertica as set if the array column's metadata contains `is_vertica_set:true`.
-Because JDBC does not define a set type, unique elements are only checked once Vertica start loading data from staging area.
+- On save operations, data will be written into Vertica as set if the array column's metadata contains `is_vertica_set = true`.
+Unique elements are only checked once Vertica start loading data from staging area.

 ### Row
 Not yet supported.